Battle of the Nobles

 The Battle of the Nobles (غزوة الأشراف) was an important confrontation in the Berber Revolt in c.
 740 AD.
-It resulted in a major Berber victory over the Arabs near Tangier Morocco.
+It resulted in a major Berber victory over the Arabs in banks of the Chelif River, near Chlef (Algeria).
 During the battle, numerous Arab aristocrats were slaughtered, which led to the conflict being called the "Battle of the Nobles".
 Zenata Berber chieftain Khalid ibn Hamid al-Zanati led the revolting Berber soldiers.

+Location

+According to the majority of historian, the battle took place on the wadi Chelif (present-day Algeria).

+Charles-André Julien, while also reporting that the battle took place on Chelif, notes that this would imply that the Kharejite revolt would have reached central Zenetia, which would confirm the thesis of Émile-Félix Gautier.
+According to him, Arab historians other than Ibn Khaldun place the battle in northern Morocco.
+The discrepancy perhaps comes from the copy of Ibn Khaldun's text which would have substituted, in Arabic, the word "Chelif" for "Sebou" which have a similar spelling in this language.
+This uncertainty therefore casts doubt on the location of the battle.

 Background

 The Maghreb in the early eighth century was under Umayyad rule.
 The Berber Revolt broke out in early 740 in western Morocco, in response to the oppressive, unfair (and, by Islamic law, illegal) tax-collection and slave-tribute policies imposed upon Muslim Berbers by the governor Ubayd Allah ibn al-Habhab of Kairouan, governor of Ifriqiya and overlord of the Maghreb and al-Andalus.
 The Berber rebellion was inspired by Kharijite activists of the Sufrite sect, who held out the promise of a new puritan Islamic order, without ethnic or tribal discrimination, a prospect appealing to the long-suffering Berbers.

 The revolt began under the leadership of the Berber chieftain (alleged water-carrier) Maysara al-Matghari.
 The Berber rebels successfully seized Tangiers and much of western Morocco by the late summer of 740.

 The Berbers had timed their uprising carefully.
 The bulk of the Ifriqiyan army, under command of the general Habib ibn Abi Obeida al-Fihri, was at that moment overseas, on an expedition to conquer Sicily.
 The governor Obeid Allah ibn el-Habhab immediately dispatched instructions ordering Habib to break off the expedition and ship the army back to Africa.
 But this would take time.
 So, in the meantime, Obeid Allah assembled a cavalry-heavy column composed of much of the aristocratic elite of Kairouan, and placed it under the command of Khalid ibn Abi Habib al-Fihri (probably Habib's brother).
 This column was dispatched immediately to Tangiers and instructed to serve as the vanguard and to keep the Berber rebels in check, until the Sicilian expeditionary force disembarked and caught up with them.
 A second, smaller reserve army, under Abd al-Rahman ibn al-Mughira al-Adhari, was sent to Tlemcen, and instructed to hold there in case the Berber army should break through to Ifriqiya.